Gulf rift over Qatar could complicate US goals in Mideast

 He pointed to Gulf Arabs and Israelis, who have no formal relations, or relationships that are riven with tension, like the strained ties between Turkey and both the Arabs and Israel.

 This rift with Qatar "just emphasizes the lack of unity," Ibish said.
-"It potentially creates openings for the pro-Iranian camp, at least in terms of public opinion within the Arab world -- Arab nationalists will side with Qatar, Islamists will side with Qatar, some liberals will side with Qatar too."
+"It potentially creates openings for the pro-Iranian camp, at least in terms of public opinion within the Arab world -- Arab nationalists will side with Qatar, Islamists will side with Qatar, some liberals will side with Qatar, too."

 Viewed for "what it is"

 Saudi Arabia and its allies made their move against Qatar after getting strong backing from Trump at a May 20-21 summit in Riyadh that left them feeling emboldened.
-The US president brought a $110 billion military aid package and a message that nations there must take greater responsibility to rein in bad actors.
+The US president announced a $110 billion arms deal with the Saudis, and sent a message that nations there must take greater responsibility to rein in bad actors.

 For now, one US military official told CNN the campaign against Qatar is being viewed "for what it is," describing it as "an anti-Iran move."